fdsCG/techio-java-template/markdowns/welcome.md

 If it is your first contribution then you should have a look at the [Getting Started](https://gettingstarted) document.

-The sources are available on [GitHub](), please don't hesitate to come up with proposals for improving it, pull requests are very welcome!
+The sources are available on [GitHub](), please don't hesitate to come up with proposals for improving it, pull requests are very welcomed!

 # Java Exercise Demo